-The BOSS BV9378NV is an in-dash navigation system that has smartphone connectivity and preloaded maps of the United States and Puerto Rico.
+The BOSS BV9378NV is an in-dash navigation system that has smartphone connectivity and preloaded maps of the United States and Puerto Rico, similar to systems like the Soundstream VRN-65HB and the Pioneer AVIC-5200NEX.
 With a large display, impressive media features and a lengthy warranty, the BV9378NV is a great value at its low price.

 Like all the other aftermarket navigation systems we reviewed, the BOSS can play DVDs as well as CDs.
 You can also play streaming audio or satellite radio, or opt for saved media files in a variety of formats like MP3 or FLAC.
 The double-din unit offers flexible connectivity for external devices like smartphones, MP3 players, rear cameras and various storage media.
 Bluetooth makes it easy to connect your Android, iOS or Windows smartphone to play media, use apps or take a phone call.
 The included remote control allows rear-seat passengers to change the song or put on a movie.
 Steering wheel integration allows you to use volume controls built into your steering wheel.